tadas-subonis/dev-tasubo-com-blog/_posts/2020-06-15-underappreciated-superpower-a-look-into-useful-testing.md

 # Intro
-Claiming that the tests are the most important part of the code you write, in my opinion, wouldn't be an outrageous claim.
+In my  opinion, it wouldn't be outrageous to claim that tests are the most important part of the code you write.

 This is a part that helps you clarify, specify, and enforce the (correct) behaviour of the code.
 In 90% of the cases,  I would rather have a detailed